Healthcare-associated Infections Healthcare Facility Data Reports for Providers

 Healthcare-associated infections (HAIs) are infections patients can get while receiving medical treatment in a healthcare facility.
 The Centers for Disease Control and Preventions (CDC) and Connecticut Department of Public Health (DPH) are making elimination of HAIs a priority.
 Infection data are reported by healthcare facility staff to the CDC National Healthcare Safety Network (NHSN) and are analyzed by DPH HAI Program staff.

-These reports describe DPH’s progress in preventing central line-associated bloodstream infections (CLABSI), catheter-associated urinary tract infections (CAUTI), select surgical site infections (SSI), hospital-onset Clostridium difficile infections (CDI), and hospital-onset methicillin-resistant Staphylococcus aureus (MRSA) bacteremia (bloodstream infections) in healthcare facilities.
+These reports describe DPH’s progress in preventing central line-associated bloodstream infections (CLABSI), catheter-associated urinary tract infections (CAUTI), select surgical site infections (SSI), ventilator-associated events (VAE), hospital-onset Clostridium difficile infections (CDI), and hospital-onset methicillin-resistant Staphylococcus aureus (MRSA) bacteremia (bloodstream infections) in healthcare facilities.

-The Individual Healthcare Facility Data Reports each shows one facility and compares that facility to both the statewide 2015 average and national baseline.
-The reports allow the consumer to know how well the healthcare facility is doing to prevent HAIs.
+The Individual Healthcare Facility Data Reports compare its data to both the annual statewide average and national baseline.
+The reports show the consumer how well the facility is preventing HAIs.

 To contact the Healthcare Associated Infections Program, please call 860-509-7995.